 - if: $CI_COMMIT_TAG =~ /^v[0-9]+/

-Beyond Vulnerabilities: SBOM
+Beyond vulnerabilities: the SBOM

 trivy image --format spdx-json --output sbom.json $IMAGE_TAG

-Common Pitfalls
+Common pitfalls

-Scanning the wrong layer
+Scanning the wrong thing

 # Wrong - scans the trivy image itself